ninabarzh/ipa/content/en/blog/stalkerware-flexispy.md

 For those in support roles, the presence of this kind of spyware is not just a technical issue.
 It is existential.
 It undermines trust, erodes autonomy, and re-traumatises survivors.

-In training, policy, and response planning, we must assume that the worst-case scenario—full-spectrum surveillance—is not rare.
+In training, policy, and response planning, we must assume that the worst-case scenario, full-spectrum surveillance, is not rare.
 It is being sold online with a 24-hour support line and a monthly subscription.

 One might ask what sort of person installs FlexiSPY on someone else’s device.
 The answer is simple: the sort who believes control is a right, and privacy is a privilege.
 The sort who should not be enabled by consumer spyware companies.